rathiaryan1/rathiaryan1/README.md

-- 👋 Hi, I’m @rathiaryan1
+- 👋 Hi, I’m Aryan Rathi
 - 🌱 I’m currently learning Data Structures And Alogrithms In Java.
 - - 👀 I’m interested in Learning New Skills and looking forward to apply them.
 - 📫 How to reach me via Email - Aryanrathi1979@gmail.com